 Liquefied Natural Gas (LNG)

-China is the world’s fastest-growing importer of LNG and is expected to become the second-largest market for LNG by the end of this decade.
-British Columbia can help supply this resource and provide expertise as international experts in the service and operation of LNG facilities.
+China is the world’s fastest-growing importer of LNG and is expected to become the largest market for LNG by 2019.
+With over 576 trillion cubic feet in recoverable deposits, British Columbia can supply this resource and provide expertise as international experts in the service and operation of LNG facilities.

 Learn more about export opportunities for our LNG sector

-China’s expanding economy is increasing that country’s need to purchase transportation-related products and services.
+China’s expanding economy means increased demand for transportation-related products and services.
 British Columbia businesses can build on our demonstrated strength in aerospace manufacturing and maintenance to help meet this need.

 Learn more about export opportunities for our transportation sector